JoseOmolon/Working-Class-Woz-Self-Learning-Roadmap/README.md

 - Begin learning how to interface with sensors, motors, and other devices.

-- Explore IoT concepts and learn to connect devices (smart lights, temperature sensors,
+- Explore IoT concepts and learn to connect devices (smart lights, temperature sensors, etc.)